Your staff members have statutory employment rights. They’re set out in law to ensure equal and fair treatment.

 - Provide details about why the change is necessary.

-- Take into account ideas about how things can be done differently.
+- Take into account ideas about how you can do things differently.

 You can adapt a contract by:

-- Reaching an agreement with a trade union.
+- Reaching an agreement with your staff member or trade union.

 - Using a flexibility clause in the employment contract.

 But once you have agreed changes, you can send the staff member a change of contract letter that explains the discussions held and what is being adjusted in their contract.
 You’ll need to do this within one month of the changes taking effect.

 Further below, you can find a template for this.